Some cities shut down streets for pedestrians and other uses during the pandemic. A new study looks at whether people are using them.

 The firm’s analysis provides quantitative metrics on the use of the open streets, though it doesn't draw any conclusions on the success of the programs.
 Even though activity on the slow streets remains well below pre-pandemic levels, researchers say it is possible that the areas saw an increase in use by pedestrians and bicyclists.

 “If cars aren't using that street, that will bring down the overall trip number.
-So even if you see an uptick in walking and biking that may be swamped by the decrease in cars,” Pishue said.
+So even if you see an uptick in walking and biking, that may be swamped by the decrease in cars,” Pishue said.

-Through location-based data, researchers were able to evaluate the popularity of the slow streets compared to the rest of the city.
+Through location-based data, researchers were able to evaluate the popularity of the slow streets compared with the rest of the city.
 Pishue said using such data could help guide cities in monitoring and understanding the impact of the programs as they consider expanding or making them permanent.

 The “Open Streets” movement has been embraced by cities around the world in recent years.
-The programs have various names, from open streets to slow streets and safe streets, and vary from city to city, but the all have the same goal: restricting vehicle traffic to reduce pollution and promote healthier lifestyles.
+The programs have various names — open streets, slow streets, safe streets and more — and vary from city to city, but they all have the same goal: restricting vehicle traffic to reduce pollution and promote healthier lifestyles.

-The coronavirus pandemic accelerated the trend, attributed to the need to provide people a place for physical activity while social distancing.
+The pandemic accelerated the trend, attributed to the need to provide people a place for physical activity while social distancing.
 Some cities implemented policies to encourage walking, biking and scooter use in neighborhoods and city centers.
 Some turned busy parkways where commuter traffic had largely disappeared into safe havens for pedestrians and bicyclists.

 The District, which embraced slow streets and streateries amid the health crisis, had the lowest utilization of any of the five cities included in the study, but use was on par with low activity citywide.